In June 2026, Californians will each vote for one of 61 candidates for governor.

 nearly everyone can help elect a candidate whom they support.

+less influenced by district line drawing.
 These multi-member districts were made by combining the single-member district maps from the

 Citizens Redistricting Commission and